Pages and Layouts

 Now the header "My header" will appear on every page (i.e. both on / and /about).

-After you verified this, you can remove the header again.
+After you've verified this, you can remove the header again.

 Note that the top-most layout (which must always be present) is called the root layout and will be shared across all pages.
 The root layout must contain html and body tags.

 The root layout is also where you define metadata.
-This can be done by exporting a metadata object:
+This can be done by exporting a metadata object in the root layout file:

 export const metadata: Metadata = {